JB's Mexican Restaurant built on homestyle cooking

 He says he is excited for the early success his restaurant has seen and hopes to be able to provide memories and meals for years to come.

-“We’re planning to stay here for a long time, as long as we can,” said Bello, “I love doing this, I love working with people, I love helping people.”
+“We’re planning to stay here for a long time, as long as we can,” he said.
+“I love doing this, I love working with people, I love helping people.”

 The restaurant will be closed next week from Aug.
 22-30 as Bello will be out on vacation.
 Visit the restaurant on Facebook, tinyurl.com/msbj6a6v, for details about its hours.